fanzhonghao/fanzhonghao.com/orders/ubuntu_orders.md

 * ` sudo pppoeconf `

 And then you can enter yourname and password.
-After this, you can use `pon dsl-provider` to connect and use `poff dsl-provider` to interrupt.
+After this, you can use `sudo pon dsl-provider` to connect and use `sudo poff dsl-provider` to interrupt.